Quantum information processing with nuclear spins mediated by a weak-mechanically controlled electron spin: Quantum information processing

-\end{widetext} Large splitting of energy levels results in the difficulty of the transitions between different energy levels.
+Large splitting of energy levels results in the difficulty of the transitions between different energy levels.
 However, the states belong to the same energy level interact with each other easily.
 If the initial state lies in the invariant subspace $Z_{0}$, the survival probability in $Z_{0}$ remains unity.
-A field drives the state transition from $\left|\Psi _{0}\right\rangle$ to $|\Psi_{I}\rangle$, and then from $|\Psi_{I}\rangle$ to $\left|\Psi_{F}\right\rangle$, as shown in Fig.~\ref{Fig5}.
+A field drives the state transition from $\left|\Psi _{0}\right\rangle$ to $|\Psi_\mathrm{I}\rangle$, and then from $|\Psi_\mathrm{I}\rangle$ to $\left|\Psi_\mathrm{F}\right\rangle$.
 Mediated by the NV center, the quantum state is transferred between two distant nuclear spins,

 This process can be generalized to perform QST between any pair of multiple nuclear spins.